-Your budget may immediately rule out some options such as plantation shutters or make you decide to order and install the blinds yourself rather than having them installed by the provider.
-I saved over 50% by measuring and installing our honeycomb blinds which I bought online.
-The only downside I found buying online was that I had to wait several weeks for my blinds to arrive, however DIY Online Blinds are delivered in 15 days so there are speedier options available.
+Your budget may immediately rule out some window covering options.
+It may also make you decide to order and install the blinds yourself rather than having them installed by the provider.
+This is definitely not a bad thing!
+I saved over 50% by measuring and installing our blinds which I bought online.
+The only downside I found buying online was that I had to wait quite a few weeks for my blinds to arrive.
+Good retailers such as DIY Blinds have faster turnaround times so there are speedier options available.

 2. Decide on your style

 Some window treatments are better suited to certain interior styles than others.
-Consider what look you are going for and research what window treatment best suits the style by looking at sites such as Houzz and Pinterest.
+Consider what look you are going for and research what window treatment best suits the style.
+You can look at sites such as Houzz and Pinterest.
 The style may also determine if you go with face mounted or recess fit options.

 3. Get the colour scheme right

-Textures and patterns can add interest so why not request a few samples outside your comfort zone to see how they look in your home too.
+Textures and patterns can add interest.
+Why not request a few samples outside your comfort zone to see how they look in your home too?

 4. Decide on the finer details

-Once you know the option you’re going with and the colour or finish, it’s time to make all the small decisions that can have a big impact – face mounted or recessed; left or right control; chain, cord, cordless or wand control; track colour; base rail colour… Again, the research you did into your interior style will help you make these decisions.
+Once you know the option you’re going with and the colour or finish, it’s time to make all the small decisions that can have a big impact.
+These can include face mounted or recessed; left or right control; chain, cord, cordless or wand control; track colour; base rail colour… Again, the research you did into your interior style will help you make these decisions.

 5. Find a supplier

 Has this guide helped you decide on what window treatment to use?
-Do you have other useful tips you can share in the comments below?
+Do you have other useful tips you can share?
+Let us know in the the comments below.

 This article was originally published in May 2016 but updated with new information and images